Video Game: Missile Command

 - Endless Game: Because in a war fought with nuclear missiles, nobody really wins.

 - Game Over: Only here, it's not just the end of the game, it's the end of civilization itself.

 - Hopeless War

 - Macross Missile Massacre: Taken to its Logical Extreme, especially considering the times.

 - Palette Swap: To shake things up every few levels.

 - Pragmatic Adaptation: The Atari 2600, 5200, and 8-bit computer versions were modified to have missiles fired from one single base instead of three.
 The Game Boy version by Accolade modified it to have two missile bases.

 - Score Multiplier: Point values for objects increase by x times its normal value every two waves, up to wave 11, where it remains at 6 times its normal value.

 - Unwinnable by Design: No matter how good you are, and no matter how long you manage to hold out, eventually you will lose.
 There is no way to win the game.

-- Video Game Caring Potential: It's pretty standard practice for players to name the six cities after cities and town they're familiar with.
-Hell, the lead programmer himself did it too (see below).
+- Video Game Caring Potential: It's pretty standard practice for players to name the six cities after cities and towns they're familiar with.
+(According to Dave Theurer, the developer, this was an intentional design decision.)